-Additionally, a court may also issue an ex parte order even when a person has not been formally charged with domestic violence.
-This may occur if a victim has been abused or believe they will face abuse petitions the court for protection.
+A court may also issue an ex parte order even when a person has not been formally charged with domestic violence.
+This may occur if a victim has been abused (or believes they will be abused) petitions the court for protection.
 An ex parte order can result in the following circumstances:

 - Prohibiting a defendant from owning a firearm or another dangerous weapon

-- Awarding the petitioner of temporary custody of children
+- Awarding the petitioner temporary custody of children

-- Preventing a defendant from committing domestic violence
+- Preventing a defendant from committing further domestic violence

 Penalties for a Domestic Violence Conviction in Utah

-An offense for domestic violence can range from Class C misdemeanor to a third degree felony.
+An offense for domestic violence can range from a Class C misdemeanor to a third-degree felony.
 Misdemeanors are offenses that do not impose more than a year of jail time for a criminal conviction.
 Felonies carry penalties of at least one year.

 In Utah, if a defendant is convicted of a Class C misdemeanor for domestic violence, they can be sentenced to a maximum of 90 days in jail and up to $750 in criminal fines.
-As Class C misdemeanors are the least severe type of misdemeanor, they carry the least amount of penalties.
+Class C misdemeanors are the least severe type of misdemeanor, and they carry the lowest penalties.

-If a defendant is charged with domestic violence after being convicted of domestic violence within the past 10 years, the grade of the offense can be increased to a Class B misdemeanor.
-Class B misdemeanors have a maximum penalty of up to six months in jail and $1,000 of criminal fines.
+Suppose a defendant is charged with domestic violence after being convicted of a prior domestic violence charge within the past 10 years.
+In that case, the grade of the offense can be increased to a Class B misdemeanor.
+Class B misdemeanors have a maximum penalty of six months in jail and $1,000 in criminal fines.